aueb-wim/DataQualityControlTool/README.md

 ```

 `--root_folder` is the root folder where the DICOM dataset is stored.
 It is assumed that each subfolder corresponds to one patient.
 `--report_folder` is the folder where the report files will be placed.
-Note that the user must have
+If the folder does not exist, the tool will create it.

 The tool, depending of the results, creates the csv files: